 1-Recognize it.
 Try to be aware of your own subconscious bias.
 Check yourself as you react in different social situations, with or without students.
 Don’t let your first thought be your last.
 Think, reflect, then act.
 All of these statements have been used as suggestions to help fight against potentially harmful subconscious bias.
 You can also try to educate yourself more by tests like these, to help identify what types of negative subconscious bias you may have.

 2-Experience more.
 Once you recognize a negative subconscious bias, go out and experience more that works against your bias.
 If you find you have a negative subconscious bias against elderly folks, go out and volunteer at an old folk’s home, or research one professional above the age of 60 every day.
 Often times subconscious bias arises because of faulty or small amounts of data.
 The more experience you have in that area means the more data your mind is collecting, which can work against harmful subconscious bias.

 The more educators are able to learn about their own subconscious bias, the more they will be able to better serve the diverse population of students and families they teach.

 I Want to Learn More

 If you are interested at all in learning more about subconscious bias, I highly suggest reading Blindspot: Hidden Biases of Good People by Banaji and Greenwald.
 The majority of this post came from the wisdom and knowledge within.
 This book is able to approach this (often) sensitive topic with candor and clarity.
 I cannot recommend this book enough, for further reading on this topic.

-Dr. Sharroky Hollie’s CLR resources also approach this topic very well, and from a slightly different place than Blindspot.
+Dr. Sharroky Hollie’s Culturally and Linguistically Responsive Teaching and Learning (2nd Edition) resources also approach this topic very well, and from a slightly different place than Blindspot.
 He approaches the topic purely from a cultural sense (age, orientation, ethnic, etc.).
 Much of this post was also from the knowledge gained from his book and training.